ComradDoge/DogeEU4/README.md

 - Increased chances of Sikhism surviving.
 - Fixed Rum mission scuff in Vanilla Flavour.
+- Update the wiki to have an economy category.
 - Buffed Impressment Offices to follow Vanilla.
 - Readded diplomatic way to form Spain in Vanilla Flavour.
+- Added a new bookmark that splits China up into a Shogunate/Daimyo type deal.
 - Buffed State Houses to also reduce governing cost flat as a counter to expand infrastructure.
 - Since Adriaterra has no mission tree, for the time being they will get Italy mission tree (even if does not quite make sense) to somewhat encourage its use.